Bertram Dobell

-Bertram Dobell (9 January 1842 – 14 December 1914) was an English bookseller, literary scholar, editor, poet, essayist and publisher.
-Largely self-educated, he became a prominent figure in the London literary scene, known for publishing and promoting the works of overlooked and neglected writers.
-Dobell edited and reissued texts by poets such as James Thomson and Thomas Traherne, and contributed his own poetry and literary criticism to the period's cultural life.
+Bertram Dobell (9 January 1842 – 14 December 1914) was an English bookseller and literary scholar.
+Largely self-educated, he became a London bookseller and published or reissued works by writers including James Thomson and Thomas Traherne.
+Dobell also wrote poetry, literary criticism, and biographical works.

 Biography

 Early life and family

-Bertram Dobell was born on 9 January 1842 in Battle, East Sussex, the son of Edward Dobell, a tailor, and his wife Elizabeth.
-He received little formal education and entered the workforce at an early age.
+Bertram Dobell was born on 9 January 1842 in Battle, East Sussex, the son of Edward Dobell, a tailor of Huguenot descent, and Elizabeth Dobell.
+His father was disabled by paralysis at an early age, and the family lived in difficult circumstances.

+Dobell received little formal education and entered the workforce at an early age.
+In London, he first worked as a grocer's errand boy and later became an assistant in the shop.
+As a child, he used his spare pennies to buy second-hand books and pamphlets.

 On 24 July 1869, he married Eleanor Wymer (1847–1910).
 The couple had five children.

 Career in bookselling

-In 1872, Dobell opened a newsagent's shop.
-He later established two second-hand bookshops on Charing Cross Road, London, both of which earned a strong reputation among book collectors.
+In 1872, Dobell and his wife opened a stationer and newsagent's shop in Queen's Crescent, Kentish Town.
+He later established two second-hand bookshops on Charing Cross Road, which became known among book collectors.

-Dobell became known not only as a bookseller but also as a contributor to the literary culture surrounding book collecting.
-Arthur Quiller-Couch praised him for continuing "the good tradition which knits writers, printers, vendors, and purchasers of books together."
-He further noted that Dobell was "at pains to make his second-hand catalogues better reading than half the new books printed, and they cost us nothing."
+Dobel's booksellers' catalogues also drew literary notice.
+Arthur Quiller-Couch praised him for continuing "the good tradition which knits writers, printers, vendors, and purchasers of books together", and wrote that Dobell took pains to make his second-hand catalogues "better reading than half the new books printed".

 Literary connections

-Dobell developed friendships with several contemporary writers, most notably the poet James Thomson.
-He played an important role in preserving Thomson's literary legacy by editing and publishing his poems in book form.
+Dobell developed friendships with several contemporary writers, including the poet James Thomson.
+He later edited and published Thomson's poetry in book form.

+Dobell was a member of the interim committee of the Shelley Society.

 Death

-Dobell died of liver cancer on 14 December 1914 at his home in Haverstock Hill, London.
-He was 72 years old.
+Dobell died of liver cancer on 14 December 1914 at his home in Haverstock Hill, London, aged 72.
+An obituary was published in The New York Times.

+Following Dobell's death, his business passed to his sons Percy and Arthur, who had both worked for him.